Opening the AMC GUI and a specific project from the command line

 And that's good enough for me.
 I'm just wondering if the documentation is out of date or I'm doing it wrong.

-RE: Opening the AMC GUI and a specific project from the command line - Added by Alexis Bienvenüe 11 days ago
+RE: Opening the AMC GUI and a specific project from the command line - Added by Alexis Bienvenüe about 1 year ago

 auto-multiple-choice projectshould open the GUI and the project named project